amouratoglou/vue-wordpress-rest-api/README.md

 # Wordpress REST API and Vue.js

-I will slowly migrate to this repo a couple of cool examples that I have sitting on my laptop disk using Wordpress REST API and Vue.js
+I will slowly migrating to this repo a couple of cool examples that I have sitting on my laptop disk using Wordpress REST API and Vue.js

 I have been using Wordpress as a freelancer for years and every day I want to walk away from PHP more and more.